Who is this article for?

-Why?: It's important to know their name, email address and the date of the activity to be able to search for reasons.
+It's important to know their name, email address, and the date of the activity to be able to search for reasons.
 If your partner has proof of purchase from their referral, you can then search for the above information on your payment processing/order intake system.
-If you can identify that a purchase/sign up occurred somewhere in your system, it will then help you (and us) troubleshoot where tracking disconnected.
+If you can identify that a purchase/sign-up occurred somewhere in your system, it will then help you (and us) troubleshoot where tracking disconnected.

 Question 2: What browser and device did the customer use?
 Is it the same browser and device they used to sign up with?